MANIPULATION

 John Calvin, A Treatise on Relics, [1543][1]

-The concept and practice of “patriotic fraud” in elections might be seen as a modern day version of the practices that Calvin attributes to medieval monks.
+The concept and practice of “patriotic fraud” in elections could be seen as a modern version of the practices that Calvin attributes to medieval monks.

 4. Manipulation and power practices

-The status accorded to manipulation is based on ideas of power and action.
-Should power be exercised by reason and valid argument, or, in a Machiavellian perspective, does it necessarily require the use of force and lies?
+The status accorded to manipulation is based on notions of power and action.
+Should power be exercised through reason and valid argument, or, in a Machiavellian perspective, does it necessarily require the use of violence and lies?

-I must confess that what is called the cultured circles of Western Europe and America are incapable of understanding the actual balance of power.
-These people must be considered deaf-mutes.
+I must confess that the so-called cultured circles of Western Europe and America are incapable of understanding the real balance of power.
+These people must be considered deaf and dumb.

-To tell the truth is petty bourgeois prejudice, while lying is often justified by the objectives.
+Telling the truth is a petty-bourgeois prejudice, while lying is often justified by the ends in view.
 (Lenin, quoted in V. Volkoff, [Disinformation, A Weapon of War], 1986[2]

-Discussing the vital necessity of keeping the place and time of the Normandy landing a secret, Churchill said:
+Discussing the vital need to keep secret the place and time of the Normandy landings, Churchill said:

 “In war-time”, I said, “truth is so precious it should always be attended by a bodyguard of lies”.
-(Discussion of Operation Overlord with Stalin at the Teheran Conference, Nov.
-30, 1943[3])
+Discussing of Operation Overlord with Stalin at the Tehran Conference, November 30, 1943 [3]

-The answer to the previous question may be that:
+The answer to the previous question could be:

 [The] truth is incontrovertible.
 Panic may resent it, ignorance may deride it, malice may distort it, but there it is.